-At the end, Windows CE was just another choice for developers to embed in their game, nonetheless, the number of Dreamcast games written using Windows APIs & DirectX ended up being considerable.
+In the end, Windows CE provided just another choice for developers to embed in their game.
+Nonetheless, a considerable number of Dreamcast games ended up being written using Windows APIs & DirectX.

 Development was mainly done in C or C++: At first, C was the recommended choice since the available C++ compilers were initially very limited in functionality.

-Sega also provided development hardware in the form of a PC-like tower called the Sega Katana Development Box, it’s still Dreamcast hardware with enhanced I/O for development.
+Sega also provided development hardware in the form of a PC-like tower called the Sega Katana Development Box.
+This is Dreamcast hardware with enhanced I/O for development.
 It also came with a CD containing the official Katana SDK that can be installed on a Windows PC.

 In the case developers chose Windows CE as their main framework instead (by switching to Dragon SDK), they also had DirectX 6.0 and Visual C++ 6.0 available to make their games.

-Games are stored in GD-ROMs, which are just CD-ROM with a higher density of pits (reaching 1 GB of capacity).
+Games are stored in GD-ROMs, which are just CD-ROM with a higher density of pits (reaching a gigabyte of capacity).
 The speed is 12x which is not too shabby compared to the Saturn’s 2x CD reader.

 Dreamcasts shipped with a modem module installed which games could use to ‘call’ a dial-up service for online gaming, Sega provided two services: SegaNet (used in America and Japan) and Dreamarena (the European counterpart).

-Players had to first register with a service by using an extra disc that came with some games called DreamKey, it basically provided a web browser used to register an account.
+Players had to first register with a service by using an extra disc that came with some games called DreamKey, it provided a web browser used to register an account.
 Initially, DreamKey came a pre-configured service depending on the region, later revisions allowed users to alter its ISP settings to connect to any of them.

-There was also a Keyboard and Mouse available to buy just in case the user fancied surfing the internet like in a PC.
+There was also a dedicated Dreamcast branded keyboard and mouse available to buy, just in case the user fancied surfing the Internet like on a PC.

 Unfortunately, SegaNet and Dreamarena were discontinued two years after launch, games that exclusively relied on them are unusable unless such services are emulated using extra tools (like the DreamPi, a Raspberry Pi image that replicates them with the help of some servers maintained by a community of users).